gollpar/Thesis1/README.md

 ## DAY 3
 #### An App

-1. My goeal was to make a community, support group that helps users gain motivation.
+1. My goal was to make a community, support group that helps users gain motivation.
 You upload your stitching piece every day and get points/rewards and level up.

-2. I used adobe XD and illustrator.
+2. I used Adobe XD and illustrator.

 3. I wanted to explore the effects of having a supportive community in the meditation process.
 I call it social media for meditation.
 I wanted to see if I can come up with a platform that motivates, encourages and give rewards.